iifl-logo

 Qualified Opinion Management Reply

-As a result, finance costs and liability on account of Interest and Total Comprehensive Loss for the Year ended 31st March, 2024 are understated to that extent.
-Further the company has already entered into settlement process with Aditya Birla Finance Limited.
+As a result, 3nance costs and liability on account of Interest and Total Comprehensive Loss for the Year ended 31st March, 2025 are understated to that extent.

-Mr. Sunil Kumar Dutta (Membership No. 053131), Chartered Accountantwasappointed as the Internal Auditor of the company for FY 2023-24.
+Mr. R Dugar & Associates (Firm Registration No. 324912E), Chartered Accountant was appointed as the Internal Auditor of the company for FY 2024-25.
 He conducts internal audit periodically and submits his report to the Audit Committee.
 These Reports have been reviewed by the Audit Committee from time to time.
-Mr. Dutta informed of his inability to continue due to some personal engagement.
-For Financial Year 2024-25 onward, R Dugar & Associates, Chartered Accountants (Firm Registration No. 324912E), Kolkata have been appointed as the Internal Auditors of the Company.
+For Financial Year 2025-26, R Dugar & Associates, Chartered Accountants, Kolkata have been re-appointed as the Internal Auditors of the Company.

 SECRETARIAL AUDIT REPORT